 With Rheumatoid Arthritis, How Often Should I Exercise?

+Each treatment plan varies depending on a patient’s medical history, so a doctor will give you exercises specific to your condition and fitness level.
 In the following slides, we will guide you through some of the best exercises to protect your joints and help you get the most from your life while managing and reducing the pain, swelling, and immobility of rheumatoid arthritis.

 Rheumatoid Arthritis: Swim Your Way to Fitness